- Birth and Catastrophic Injury Litigation

-As of a member of the Health Care Department, Steve serves as chair of the Medical Device and Pharmaceutical Practice Group and the Birth Injury Litigation Practice Group.
-He has more than 30 years of medical malpractice litigation experience and has tried more than 200 medical malpractice cases to verdict and participated in many arbitrations and mediations.
+As of a member of the Health Care Department, Steve serves as chair of the Medical Device and Pharmaceutical Practice Group and the Birth and Catastrophic Injury Litigation Practice Group.
+He has 40 years of medical malpractice litigation experience and has tried more than 220 major medical malpractice cases to verdict and participated in many arbitrations and mediations.
 In his first year with Marshall Dennehey, Steve picked 23 juries and tried 13 medical malpractice cases to verdict, all but one for the defense.

 In 2002, The United States Supreme Court upheld Steve's victory in Pappas v.
 U.S. Healthcare, 724 A.2d 889 (Pa.
 1998) (Pappas I) 768 A.2d 1069 (Pa.
 2001) (Pappas II), a landmark case involving liability of managed care organizations for medical decisions.